way-cooler/rust-wlc/README.md

 ### Safety
 `rust-wlc` is written to be a clean Rust wrapper around wlc.
 While we've taken the liberty to make the code more Rust-friendly (such as creating instance methods for `WlcView` and `WlcOutput`), but we did not try to extend wlc itself.

-The callbacks registered from `WlcInterface` must be labeled `extern` (or `extern "C"`) because they are called from C code.
+The callbacks registered in `callbacks` must be labeled `extern` (or `extern "C"`) because they are called from C code.
 In addition, as per the Rust spec, panicking from C is undefined behavior (although it's worked for us).

 Compositors using rust-wlc can do so without any `unsafe` code.
 The only exception to this is registering a callback for wlc's logging function exposed through  `rustwlc::log_set_handler` (the callback must take in a `*const libc::c_char`).
 We have provided a `println!`-powered default enabled with `rustwlc::log_set_default_handler()`.
 In addition, the methods `get_user_data` and `set_user_data` in `WlcView` and `WlcOutput` are unsafe because they use C raw types (`void*`) underneath, and proper usage requires a deeper understanding of wlc itself.